chrisco23/21deltaengineers.com/wp-content/plugins/all-in-one-seo-pack/readme.txt

 == Changelog ==

+**New in Version 4.7.4.2**

+* Updated: Compatibility with WordPress 6.7.
+* Fixed: AIOSEO metabox or setting pages sometimes not loading because WAFs or web server block JavaScript files from being loaded due to false-positives.

+**New in Version 4.7.4.1**

+* New: Writing Assistant + SEOBoost: Elevate Your Content Strategy!
+Integrate seamlessly with SEOBoost via AIOSEO to supercharge your WordPress content.
+Harness the power of AI to optimize your content, drive organic traffic, and outrank competitors.
+* Fixed: Post Overview widget sometimes not loading on newer PHP versions.
+* Fixed: Post Excerpt tag sometimes not listed in list of available smart tags.

+**New in Version 4.7.3.1**

+* Fixed: Link format causing block errors in WP 6.4.5 and below.

 **New in Version 4.7.3**

 * Updated: "?replytocom" query parameter for comment reply links now removed by default to optimize crawl quota.